forestdb/forestdb.org/models/numbergame.md

   * **Likelihood**: The probability of generating certain numbers given the chosen concept
   * **Posterior probability**: The probability that your friend chose a certain cocnept, given that she generated the number sequence you observed.

 We can give the model certain prior knowledge and beliefs about the word (e.g., the belief that your friend is unlikey to know about the concept "*powers of 2.*").
-However, given strong contradictory evidence, the model can still end up believing that your friend was thiking about the concept "*powers of 2.*"
+However, given strong contradictory evidence, the model can still end up believing that your friend was thinking about the concept "*powers of 2.*"

 ## Sampling methods